AlexanderOMara/flshm/README.md

 Flash Player LocalConnection Shared Memory Native Code Library

+# NOTE: Version 2 Branch (Under Development)

+This branch contains the code that is being updated for the future version 2 of this library, with a simpler API, a cmake build system, and better testing with continuous integration.

 ## Overview

 This library is a native code library for connecting to the LocalConnection API used by Flash Player.
 This is done by connecting to the same shared memory and semaphores, to read and write to the messaging system.
 All of this was made possible by reverse engineering the API's and messaging formats used by Flash Player.